Distance and Continuing Education

 - Want personal enrichment

-Students who are not enrolled at UF should consult an advisor at their institution before enrolling in courses to ensure transfer of the credit.
-Distance and Continuing Education is not responsible for ensuring that any credit received is transferable.
+Students who are not enrolled at UF should consult an academic advisor at their institution prior to enrolling in courses to ensure transfer of the credit.
+DCE is not responsible for ensuring that any credit received is transferable.